-1. List the professional and personal associations you don't have any, research which organizations would f you 2.
-List the names of new contacts you have developed If you don't have any, develop a plan that would help ions.
-3. What monthly event do you attend that lets you she functions take place in your community and how yo what
+1. List the professional and personal associations you belong to that relate to the have any, research which organizations would be appropriate. he work you envision.
+If you don' 2.
+2. List the names of new contacts you have developed in the past year as a real of you don't have any, develop a plan that would help you find these contacts.
+3. 3.
+What monthly event do you attend that lets you share your professional functions take place in your community and how you could join. passion?
+If none, research wha

-L AND YOUR DREAM JOB

-4. Who can and do you speak freely regarding y your dre eams?
-Who could you speak to?

-. -

-5. When was the last time you spoke to someo interested. one abou at what makes you passionate?
-List those who might be е

-. -

--

-6. List the people you've introduced yourself to i in the pa ast month while networking.

-- -

-7. Describe at least one new idea and resource the nat can ş get you closer to your dream job.

--

--

-. -

-- -

-8. Create a list of acquaintances and colleagues you cou ld contact for further resources.

--

--
+LA AND YOUR DREAM JOB 4.
+Who can and do you speak freely regarding you our dre eams?
+Who could you speak to? • 5.
+When was the last time you spoke to someon interested. ne abou nt what makes you passionate?
+List those who might b 6.
+List the people you've introduced yourself to in the pa ast month while networking.
+7. Describe at least one new idea and resource that at can ş get you closer to your dream job.
+8. Create a list of acquaintances and colleagues ye ou cou ld contact for further resources. • my name is ."

-LAND YOUR DREAM JOB 9.
-Name four people who could or would encourage yo u to achieve your dream.
-Notworking is a difficult process for many poople.
-It r noons nutting vourself out there and being vulnerable to the scrutiny of others.
-In essence, you are asking a favo r and you may not feel worthy.
-But remember, you have m.
-And, if you approach this situation with the idea that introduce yourself to a stranger?
-It's as simple as "Hello," knowledge, experience and contacts that can benefit the r and you may not feel worthy.
-But remember, you hav m.
-And, if you approach this situation with the idea that
+Part of the scrutiny of others.
+In essence, you are asking a favor and you may not feel worthy.
+But remember, you have knowledge, experience and contacts that can benefit them.
+And, if you approach this situation with the idea that you can help them, would you not extend your hand to introduce yourself to a stranger?
+It's as simple as "Hello,"